bloom-works/opportunities/TalentSpecialist.md

 - **Demonstrate a passion for learning**, embrace change, and ask insightful questions particularly about culture, business needs, and IT capabilities

 ### We’re looking for
-- At least 3 years of experience in this domain, and ideally time spent working to modernize talent practices in a unionized environment
+- At least 3 years of experience in this domain
+- Comfort in an environment optimized for product delivery: you will be part of a product team and we believe talent is a product
+- Familiarity modernizing talent practices alongside unions, and union requirements
 - Knowledge for improvements or experiments done in other organizations with respect to modernizing the workforce
+- Desire to take a project from start to finish
 - Strong organizational skills and attention to detail
 - Ability to communicate clearly and increase transparency, with a strong competency in situational awareness and conflict resolution
 - An adaptive, proactive, empathetic, tenacious, and positive mindset

 ### How to apply
 There are a variety of roles and ways to join this project.
 If you think you’re a good fit please send a resume and brief introduction to hello@govbloom.com.